ludios/tig-helpers/README.md

 ## Usage

-Move to whichever commit you're interested in and press the `x` key (or whatever was set the tig config).
+Move to whichever commit you're interested in and press the `x` key (or whichever key was set in the tig config).

-If it doesn't seem to be working, replace `@` with `!` in the tig config to see error messages from the script.
+If it doesn't seem to be working, replace `@` with `!` in the tig config to see output from the script.